vircadia/vircadia-docs-sphinx/docs/source/create/avatars/package-avatar.rst

                     <p>This warning occurs when your avatar model is not a supported format.
 Vircadia only supports FBX, glTF, and GLB models for avatars.
                 </td>
                 <td>
                     <p>This warning cannot be resolved in Unity or Vircadia.
-To fix it, you need to open your model in the 3D modeling tool of your choice, and export your model as an FBX model. </p>
+To fix it, you need to open your model in the 3D modeling tool of your choice, and export your model as an FBX, glTF, or GLB file. </p>
                 </td>
             </tr>
             <tr>